Last Updated on April 9, 2023

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

-It was refreshing to see a vibrant, engaging heroine in a period setting who doesn’t want to rise above her station.
-Midge is content to focus on her family until she’s forced to look at other options, and even after she finds success, she’s reluctant to give up the comfortable life she’s always wanted.
+A vibrant, engaging heroine, Midge is content to focus on her family until she’s forced to look at other options.
 Her character provides an unexpected, nuanced view of a time period that, all too often, is depicted only through frustrated housewives and burgeoning feminists.
+Here, even after she finds success, our protagonist is reluctant to give up the comfortable life she’s always wanted.

 She’s so fully-realized, in fact, that we wondered if Midge Maisel was a real person.
 It turns out that while she’s pure fiction, she bears a striking resemblance to a number of female comics who emerged during the 1950s.
 Moreover, the show’s depiction of the New York comedy scene is spot-on, making Midge all the more believable.
 Here’s a brief history for the curious.